NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - If holding A it does the launching hit and more damage
     - If not it does a normal hit with super cancel
     - Final hitbox made 220 from 179
+    - Larger hitbox on last hit is applied to both variants
 - 4B
     - Doesn't push on block
     - Recovers three frames faster